 Some posts contain compensated links.
 Please read this disclaimer for more info.

-The culinary experience in this region includes influences from a lot of surrounding cultures, including the Mediterranean, the Middle East, and even historical influences from periods such as the Austro-Hungarian and Ottoman Empires.
+The culinary experience in this region includes influences from many surrounding cultures, including the Mediterranean, the Middle East, and even historical influences from periods such as the Austro-Hungarian and Ottoman Empires.

 First, it must be stated that no matter where you go in the Balkans, whether it is the mountains of Bulgaria, small villages of Montenegro, or beachside resorts in Croatia, a good portion of all menus in the Balkans will have some similarities.